racinmat/PHPOgameBot/readme.md

 - during the galaxy scanning, delete abandoned planets which were there, but they are not anymore
 - add storages full of resources checking
 - maybe think about setting values and last visited and make it more transaction-like and domain-driven (last visited will be set automatically in setter, one setter for all resources....)
-- add checking whether command was really done (reding build/upgrade status, checking fleet status...)
+- add checking whether command was really done (reading build/upgrade status, checking fleet status...)
 - read mines percentage settings
 - calculate production based on percentage settings and lack of energy
-- maybe export/import command lists and routines
+- maybe export/import queue and repetitious commands
 - think about routines implementation (repetitious commands)
-- repetitious fleet checking for attacks
-- commands for sending fleet
 - automatically buy new probes when probes are destroyed when gathering data and buy new satellites when destroyed (Maintain quantity in Ogame Automizer)
 - log attacks, full storages and other important messages to some android app via monolog
 - repetitious tasks
 	- set repeating frequency
-	- checking if someone attacks me
-	- galaxy scanning
-	- probing scanned, inactive players
 	- farming scanned players
 		- save planet status (from Ogame Automizer - Attack Status)
 		- set how many minimal resources to gather